On This Page

 Retention

 Retention measures how many users come back.
-For a corporate website, look at returning visitor rates, repeat form submissions, or portal logins over time.
-High adoption but low retention means your first impression is good but the ongoing experience falls short.
+For a corporate website, track returning visitors, repeat form submissions, or portal logins.
+High adoption with low retention means people like what they see at first, but the ongoing experience disappoints.

 Task Success